abenga/rust_notes/content/enums.md

 # Enumerations

-Allow us to define a type by enumerating its possible variants.
+Allow us to define a type by enumerating its possible *variants*.
 An instance of the type can be one of the enumerated variants.
 For example, to represent an IP address, we can define the following enumeration: